42pde-bakk/.github/profile/README.md

 ## Hi there 👋

-🍐 I am Peer, currently a student at Codam, but about to transfer to 42 Paris.
+🍐 I am Peer, I just transferred to 42Paris, but at heart I am still a Codam student.

 🙋‍♀️ In this organisation I store all my 42/Codam projects as to not clutter my personal profile.

 🌈 Contribution guidelines - Make a PR.
 (Fun Fact: PR stands for PeeR!)

+📢 Shoutout naar Freek!